shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 ---
 alias: gasless-standalone-quick-start
-title: 'Quick Start: Gasless Apps'
+title: 'Quick Start: Gasless Apps (Third-party wallets)'
-description: 'Get Started quickly with Arcana Auth product for apps that require gasless feature by using these step-by-step instructions.
-Use the Arcana Developer Dashboard to register the app, get a client ID, configure gasless operations and then use the client ID to integrate the app with the Arcana Auth SDK.'
+description: 'Get Started quickly with Arcana Gasless Standalone SDK for apps by using these step-by-step instructions.
+Use the Arcana Developer Dashboard to register the app, get a client ID, configure gasless operations and then use the client ID to integrate the app with the Arcana Gasless SDK.'
 arcana:
   root_rel_path: ..
 ---

-# Quick Start: Gasless Apps
+# Quick Start: Gasless Apps (Third-party Wallets)

 !!! note "Already using {{config.extra.arcana.product_name}} SDKs?"

       {% include "./text-snippets/warn_latest_gasless_sdk_version.md" %}

-      {% include "./text-snippets/warn_latest_sdk_version.md" %}

 ## Overview

-In this guide, you will learn how to enable the gasless transactions feature in apps.
-The process may differ depending upon the app use case:
+Web3 app developers can easily enable zero gas fees for app users by using {{config.extra.arcana.company_name}} SDKs.
+The process may vary depending on the app use case:

 ### Use cases